jskorzyn/ansible-vmware/README.md

 # VMware automation with Ansible

-Repo dedicated for ansible automation tasks on VMware platform
+Repo dedicated for ansible automation tasks on VMware platform.

+Use cases:

+1. Demo scenarios
+2. PoC

 Current playbooks: